sitegeist/gherkin-testcafe/README.md

 ### Supported Parameters

-`--specs [list of file patterns]` - One or more paths or glob patterns to the `*.feature` files to be tested.
+`--specs | -s [list of file patterns]` - One or more paths or glob patterns to the `*.feature` files to be tested.

-`--steps [list of file patterns]` - One or more paths or glob patterns to the `*.js` files containing the step definitions.
+`--steps | -d [list of file patterns]` - One or more paths or glob patterns to the `*.js` files containing the step definitions.

-`--browsers` - A space-separated list of browsers to run the tests in (see [Testcafe Browser Support](http://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/browsers/browser-support.html#locally-installed-browsers))
+`--browsers | -b` - A space-separated list of browsers to run the tests in (see [Testcafe Browser Support](http://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/browsers/browser-support.html#locally-installed-browsers)) `default: chrome:headless`

-`--ports` - Up to 2 ports that will be used by testcafe to serve tested webpages
+`--ports | -p` - Up to 2 ports that will be used by testcafe to serve tested webpages `default: [1337, 1338]`

+`--skipJsErrors | -e ` - Make tests not fail when a JS error happens on a page `default: false`

+`--disablePageReloads` - Disable page reloads between tests `default: false`

+`--quarantineMode | -q` - Enable the quarantine mode `default: false`

+`--debugMode` - Execute test steps one by one pausing the test after each step `default: false`

+`--debugOnFail` - Pause the test if it fails `default: false`

+`--speed` - Set the speed of test execution (0.01 ...
+1) `default: 1`

 ## Usage with docker